-Ultimately, this starts with examining our own biases.
-There is no one way for people to look, to conform to a gender identity and we need to honor their inner essence, their Prakriti and their Pronouns.
-LGBTQ+ people are often fearful and call to check whether a place is affirming; that onus shouldn’t be on them.
-Holistic spaces must lead this by providing LGBTQ+ affirming healthcare, speaking the language and combating biases.
+Ultimately, this starts with examining our own biases as practitioners.
+We must acknowledge that there is no singular way for people to look, to conform to a particular gender identity and we need to honor their inner essence, their Prakriti and their Pronouns.
+Oftentimes when seeking medical care, LGBTQ+ people are fearful and call to check whether a place is affirming; that onus shouldn’t be on them.
+Holistic spaces must lead this by visibly providing LGBTQ+ affirming healthcare, speaking the language, and combating biases.

 LGBTQ+ support checklist for wellness centers and professionals

-Here are some of the specific actions we came up with in our conversation with Steven.
+Here are some of the specific actions we came up with in our conversation with Stevie.